-A teenage boy would like to meet with a very pretty, blonde girl who lives in the next door.
-His elder brother helps him with car and credit card to be successful.
-This simple story will be...
-See full summary »
+A teenage boy would like to meet with a very pretty, blonde girl who lives next door.
+His elder brother helps him with a car and a credit card to be successful.
+This simple story gets ...

-A teenage boy would like to meet with a very pretty, blonde girl who lives in the next door.
-His elder brother helps him with car and credit card to be successful.
-This simple story will be very complicated because of the corpse in the boot, and other nightmares intervene ...Written by
+A teenage boy would like to meet with a very pretty, blonde girl who lives next door.
+His elder brother helps him with a car and a credit card to be successful.
+This simple story gets complicated because of the corpse in the trunk.
+From there, other nightmares begin .Written by

 Kornel Osvart <firstname.lastname@example.org>